angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ### Deckbuilding Ratios

-Most lists run around eleven cantrip effects, not including free cycle effects or other pile cards like Predict.
-This is generally a 4/4/3 split of Brainstorm/Ponder/Preordain with the Preordain slot being the one that changes.
-It's a very flexible slot and can be replaced by any number of things including interaction, free cycle effects or tutor effects.
+Besides free cycle effects and other pile cards like :card[Consider] and :card[Predict], lists generally run the usual playsets of :card[Brainstorm] and :card[Ponder]. :card[Preordain] may or may not join the party depending on the amount of slots dedicated to permission and tutor effect in the list.
 If you are unsure on what style of list you wish to play it is likely better to run the full twelve cantrips and then work out what you wish to replace them with at a later point in testing.

 ## Pile Cards